awsdocs/aws-tools-ado-vsts-user-guide/doc_source/s3-download.md

 #### Overwrite<a name="overwrite"></a>

-If selected the download replaces existing files in and beneath the target folder\.
-If not selected and the file already exists in the target location, an error is thrown\.
+Changing this checkbox has no effect\.
+If a file \(an Amazon S3 object\) with the same name already exists in the Amazon S3 bucket, it will always be overwritten\.

 #### Force path style addressing<a name="force-path-style-addressing"></a>